 The construction of Colchester Castle began under the reign of William the Conqueror, between 1070 and 1076.
-The caption exaggerates in calling it “the Romans’ strongest fortress,” but many Roman bricks and other spoglia were used in the construction of the Norman keep.
+The caption exaggerates in calling it “the Romans’ strongest fortress,” but many Roman bricks and other spolia were used in the construction of the Norman keep.
 The castle was used intermittently as a prison from the thirteenth through the nineteenth centuries.
 It was alienated from the Crown by Charles I in 1629, and in 1683 John Wheely purchased Colchester Castle to sell its materials for profit.
-However, he quickly abandoned the project when it turned out to be less profitable than imagined.
+However, Wheely halted his demolition when this project turned out to be less profitable than he imagined.
 In 1920 the castle was presented to the Colchester Borough Council and given a new roof in renovations undertaken during the 1930s.
 The roof was again renovated during the castle’s most recent restoration in 2013.